robertwoodland/y13project/TO-DO.md

 # Stuff yet to do
 Standardise task states as output of getTasks
 Standardise project states as output of getProjects
+Standardise array of functions to pass as props

 Break out ShowRecentTasks from ShowTasksPage